Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: An example and a remark on the stability chambers

 \textbf{Question $\blacklozenge$. } Let $D$ be a stable big $\mathbb{R}$-divisor on a projective IHS manifold $X$, and $\mathrm{SC}(D)$ its stability chamber.
 Is it true that

 where $\Sigma_{P(D)}$ is the Boucksom-Zariski chamber associated to the big and $q_X$-nef $\mathbb{R}$-divisor $P(D)$?

-We immediately realized that this is not possible, and this is essentially due to the fact that the geometry of an higher dimensional projective IHS manifold is more intricate.
+We immediately realized that this is not possible, because the geometry of a higher dimensional projective IHS manifold is more intricate.
 We now explain why Question $\blacklozenge$ cannot in general be answered positively. \begin{rmk} Let $A$ be any ample divisor on $Y$.
 One can show that \;$\mathrm{SC}(A)=\mathrm{Amp}(Y)$ (see for example Proposition 1.5 and Example 1.7 of \cite{Ein}). \end{rmk} Let $A$ be an ample divisor on a projective IHS manifold $X$.
 If Question $\blacklozenge$ has an affirmative answer, then